• City & RTO

 If you match this car depreciation rate as per the standard fixed by IRDAI (Insurance Regulatory and Development Authority of India), your four-wheeler comes about 2 to 3 years old.

-Another method to calculate the vehicle depreciation rate is through the depreciation calculator, which will help you determine the Insured Declared Value (IDV) value for your car.
+Another method to calculate the car depreciation rate is through the depreciation calculator, which will help you determine the Insured Declared Value (IDV) value for your car.

 What is the Vehicle Depreciation Calculator?